0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 - Group Policy Creator Owners,	Members can create new GPOs but would need to be delegated additional permissions to link GPOs to a container such as a domain or OU.
 - Schema Admins,	Members can modify the Active Directory schema structure and can backdoor any to-be-created Group/GPO by adding a compromised account to the default object ACL.
 - DNS Admins,	Members have the ability to load a DLL on a DC but do not have the necessary permissions to restart the DNS server.
 They can load a malicious DLL and wait for a reboot as a persistence mechanism.
 Loading a DLL will often result in the service crashing.
 A more reliable way to exploit this group is to create a WPAD record.
+- Enterprise Key Admins, Members have the ability to write to the “msds-KeyCredentialLink” property on a user or computer.
+Writing to this property allows an attacker to create “Shadow Credentials” on the object and authenticate as the principal using kerberos PKINIT.

 ### Backup Operators
 - Members of the Backup Operators group can back up and restore all files on a computer, regardless of the permissions that protect those files.